expressjs/expressjs.com/en/guide/behind-proxies.md

 ---
 # Express behind proxies

-When running an Express app behind a proxy, set (by using [app.set()](/{{ page.lang }}/4x/api.html#app.set)) the application variable `trust proxy` to one of the values listed in the following table.
+When running an Express app behind a reverse proxy, some of the Express APIs may return different values than expected.
+In order to adjust for this, the `trust proxy` application setting may be used to expose information provided by the reverse proxy in the Express APIs.
+The most common issue is express APIs that expose the client's IP address may instead show an internal IP address of the reverse proxy.

 <div class="doc-box doc-info" markdown="1">
-Although the app will not fail to run if the application variable `trust proxy` is not set, it will incorrectly register the proxy's IP address as the client IP address unless `trust proxy` is configured.
+When configuring the `trust proxy` setting, it is important to understand the exact setup of the reverse proxy.
+Since this setting will trust values provided in the request, it is important that the combination of the setting in Express matches how the reverse proxy operates.
 </div>

+The application setting `trust proxy` may be set to one of the values listed in the following table.

 <table class="doctable" border="1" markdown="1">
   <thead><tr><th>Type</th><th>Value</th></tr></thead>